gregberns/MonitoringAndAlertingEssentials/README.md

 Understanding when your systems are actively having issues is one of the first steps in improving their reliability.
 Once you can detect a system is having issues, you can actively improve the reliability of that system and prevent further issues from occuring.

-## Getting Started
+## When Getting Started

 KISS - Keep it stupid simple

 There are a million things you *could* monitor.
 Start with the most simple thing you can think of.
 Then iterate.

+Using Error counts can be one of the easiest metrics to start monitoring.

 Use [Postmortems](SiteReliabilityEngineeringBook.md#postmortem-culture-learning-from-failure) to help drive monitoring/alterting improvements.

 ## Improvement Cycle

-Developing a continuous improvement process is important.
+The objective isn't to monitor for monitoring's sake, its to improve the health and reliability of your system through  continuous, incremental improvement.

+This can be accomplished by a series of small steps repeated over and over:

 * Add monitoring
 * Watch/Analyze
 * On Failure:
-* Document incident
-* Root Cause Analisys
+* Write postmortem document and understand the root cause
-* Create strategy to prevent future issues
+* Implement one or two small changes to either prevent future issues or detect them earlier
 * Repeat

 ## How to Start Monitoring